spacetimed/image2ascii/README.md

 -----
 ## Compatibility
 As of September 2021, **image2ascii** has not been tested completely in all operating systems and terminals.
-So far, it is expected to work in both Linux and Windows.
+So far, it is expected to work in most Linux and Windows terminals.
+Python 3.6+ is recommended.

 The color accuracy in the script may be off for certain images, and may require tweaking of the image contrast or the RGB dominant color detection algorithm.
-Simple, small images will work best with **image2ascii**, such as in _Example 4_ above.
+Both of these can be adjusted by modifying `lib.py`.
+Vibrant, small images will work best with **image2ascii**, such as in _Example 4_ above.